Everlasting, out 08/07/20 (AWAL)

 “My relationship to music started with funerals,” says Andrea Silva, the Los Angeles-based singer-songwriter who records as Loyal Lobos.
 “When I was four, the teacher in my school’s music class pulled me aside and talked to the principal for me so that I could be in choir.
 I would sing the ‘Ave Maria’ by Schubert at every funeral while I was in school.”
 Schubert is not an intuitive starting point for Loyal Lobos’ debut album Everlasting—a work that blends gigantic pop hooks with Latin rhythms, ethereal shoegaze, and traditional folk—but it is, as Silva explains, “a place where there are no rules.”

 Everlasting covers the landscape of 21st century rock with dazzling, genre-blurring ambition.
 Opening track “Whatever It Is” begins in a haze before expanding to an epic chorus.
 On “Rosas Negras,” a saxophone riff straight out of a David Lynch film floats in and out of a gently strummed acoustic folk ballad.
-She sings in both English and Spanish, drawing on every part of her history just as easily as she melds influences ranging from South American folk to Cocteau Twins, the psychedelic hip-hop of Flying Lotus to the earworm heavy pop side of MGMT.
+She sings in both English and Spanish, drawing on every part of her history just as easily as she melds influences ranging from South American folk to Cocteau Twins, the psychedelic hip-hop of Flying Lotus to the dreamy side of Mazzy Star.
 “I’ve never been one thing,” Silva says.
 “I always struggled with not fitting in one category.
 I felt I was too not-American to do folk music, and not Latin enough to do Latin music.
 For this album, I created my own space.”

 Growing up outside of Bogotá, Colombia, Silva loved both Rihanna and Mercedes Sosa, and her musical education includes jazz and traditional Latin folk.
 Yet for most of her childhood, she says, it was a struggle to hear any contemporary music at all.
 It was only when Silva moved to Los Angeles at the age of 18 that her universe began to expand.
 “My parents were so supportive, but my mom doesn’t like listening to music.
 She didn’t play the radio,” Silva says.
 “When I moved here, I had a lot of the rootsy things from what you would call South American folk, like Silvio Rodriguez, Mercedes Sosa, and Violeta Parra.
 But here, I was exposed to artists like Elliott Smith and Neil Young.”
 That musical education also included Kanye West and contemporary pop.
 Ultimately, Silva decided, she had to forge a path that was uniquely hers: “I never felt like I could fully fit in that American line of songwriters, because I feel like my basic structure was very different… For my debut, I kind of wanted to grab everything.”